cvljubet/mlops_course_repo/03-orchestration/notes1.md

 * Kubeflow pipelines
 * MLflow pipelines

-# How Mage helps MLOps
-## 1. Data preparation
-Mage offers features to build, run, and manage data pipelines for data transformation and integration, including pipeline orchestration, notebook environments, data integrations, and streaming pipelines for real-time data.

-## 2. Training and deployment
-Mage helps prepare data, train machine learning models, and deploy them with accessible API endpoints.

-## 3. Standardize complex processes
-Mage simplifies MLOps by providing a unified platform for data pipelining, model development, deployment, versioning, CI/CD, and maintenance, allowing developers to focus on model creation while improving efficiency and collaboration.

-# Running Mage on Windows with Docker-Compose

 # What is MLOps
 Operationalizing ML models involves moving them from development to production to drive business value.